moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 engineering and learning, intrinsically motivated student **led** learning, and inclusive multidisciplinary approaches to solving problems.

-To achieve these goals, my academic role is centered around undergraduate education in our department.
-I teach between four and six courses per academic year, develop our capability for and success in engineering education, serve the university in educational related needs, and represent the university and myself at a professional level both domestically and internationally.

-My long term goals span from my classroom to other's.
+More specifically my long term goals span from my classroom to others.
 These goals can be categorized in terms of their broadness of impact:

 Classroom innovations
-   For the classes I teach and am involved with I will continuously develop new methods to improve student learning.
+   For the classes I teach and am involved with, I will continuously develop new methods to improve student learning.
 These methods will be based on research backed evidence and my own assessments, thus requiring continuous experimentation.
 Department wide
    At the department level, I hope to share my classroom innovations with